 2. Your current position and company may REALLY make you look good.

 I helped a friend who worked as a sales professional for a very prestigious company, and she left her position title and company in her headline.
 She would get tons of messages from recruiters.

 They were impressed that she worked in this coveted position at this high-level company, so they asked if she was seeking a new opportunity.
 In fact, studies have shown a majority of hires are actually people who are still employed.)

 In my friend’s case, showcasing her role and company actually increased job leads, so I’d recommend this if it also sounds like you.

 3. You’re nervous about your employer finding out about your job hunt.

 Leaving your company out of your LinkedIn headline doesn’t automatically convey that you’re looking for a job.
 However, if all your coworkers follow this structure, and you suddenly break suit, your employer may notice.
 If you don’t want to risk that happening, go ahead and keep the company in there.

 Shouldn’t a job seeker’s headline say “seeking new opportunities?”

 You may be tempted to have your LinkedIn headline say “seeking new opportunity,” because you want to be as clear as possible that you are open for hire.

-We wouldn’t recommend just including “actively seeking new opportunities,” because this isn’t specific enough to attract the right people to your profile.
+We don’t recommend just including “actively seeking new opportunities,” because this isn’t specific enough to attract the right people to your profile.
 LinkedIn already lets you indicate whether you’re “open to new opportunities,” so you don’t need to highlight it again in your LinkedIn headline.